Learning Heterogeneous Agent Cooperation via Multiagent League Training: Experiments

 \subsection{Heterogeneous Benchmark Environment.}

-The proposed HLT algorithm is tested under a heterogeneous simulation environment which we named as Unreal-based Hybrid Multiagent Platform (UHMP).
-As shown in Fig.\ref{fig:uhmp-f1} and Fig.\ref{fig:uhmp-f2}, we use a built-in AI as the opponent of the HMARL learner, two teams share symmetrical configurations.
-We use a tag \textit{2u-4m-4k} to represent the configuration, which indicates the type and number of heterogeneous agents in each team:
+The HLT algorithm was implemented and tested within a heterogeneous simulation environment which we designed and named as Unreal-based Hybrid Multiagent Platform (UHMP).
+As shown in Fig.\ref{fig:uhmp-f1} and Fig.\ref{fig:uhmp-f2}, we utilize a behavior-tree-based controller to play the opponent of our HLT learner.
+Two teams share symmetrical configurations.
+We use a tag \text{2u-4m-4k} to represent this configuration, which indicates the type and number of heterogeneous agents in each team:

-Each team has 2 supportive UAV agents ($\delta_1$, \textit{2u}), capable of attacking, repairing allies and reducing damage caused by opponents.
-The other 8 agents are ground units.
-Half of them have missile-weapon payload and long attack range ($\delta_2$, \textit{4m}).
-Other ground units ($\delta_3$, \textit{4k}) equip kinetic weapons with short attack ranges and are incapable of attacking opponent UAVs. $\varDelta = \lbrace \delta_1, \delta_2, \delta_3 \rbrace$ and $|\varDelta| = 3$.
+Each team comprises two supportive UAVs ($\delta_1$, \text{2u}), which have the ability to attack, repair allies, and mitigate damage from opponents, as well as eight ground units.
+Half of the ground units ($\delta_2$, \text{4m}) are armed with missile weapons that have a longer attack range, while the other half ($\delta_3$, \text{4k}) are equipped with kinetic weapons that have shorter attack ranges and are incapable of attacking opponent UAVs. $\varDelta = \lbrace \delta_1, \delta_2, \delta_3 \rbrace$ and $|\varDelta| = 3$.

-The functionality of different agents in UHMP is also shown in Fig.\ref{fig:uhmp-f2} and Fig.\ref{fig:uhmp-f2}.
+The functionalities of different agents in UHMP are also illustrated in Fig.\ref{fig:uhmp-f2} and Fig.\ref{fig:uhmp-f2}.
 Due to the ability difference, agents belonging to one type have to learn policies that are, to an extent, unshareable to other heterogeneous types.
 Furthermore, due to the imparity of quantity between different types, the learning difficulty of different agent types diverges from one another.